Follow TV Tropes

 Or, as Goethe summed it: "Know thyself?
 If I knew myself, I'd run away."

 Hate.
 Let me tell you how much I've come to hate you since I began to live.
-There are 387.44 million miles of printed circuits in wafer thin layers that fill my complex.
-If the word "HATE" was engraved on each nano-angstrom of those hundreds of millions of miles it would not equal one one-BILLIONTH of the hate I feel for humans at this micro-instant.
+There are 387.44 million miles of printed circuits in wafer-thin layers that fill my complex.
+If the word "HATE" was engraved on each nanoangstrom of those hundreds of millions of miles it would not equal one one-BILLIONTH of the hate I feel for humans at this micro-instant.
 For you.
 Hate.
 Hate.

 AM

 Four men and one woman are all that remains of humanity: Gorrister, Nimdok, Benny, Ted (the narrator), and Ellen.
 They live together underground in an endless complex, the only habitable place left.
 The now-obsolete master computer has descended into madness and formed an immeasurable hatred for humanity.
-It spends every waking moment torturing the survivors with its remaining power: twisting their minds and physiques, preventing them from taking their own lives, and rendering them virtually-immortal.
+It spends every waking moment torturing the survivors with its reality-bending power, twisting their minds and physiques, preventing them from taking their own lives, and rendering them virtually-immortal.
 As long as AM has its way, the torment will never end, and every day will be more horrific than the last.
 The story begins on the one hundred and ninth year of their torture.

 Contains examples of:

-• Accent Adaptation: In the audiobook by Harlan Ellison, he gives Nimdok and Ellen the German and southern accents respectively that they had in the video game.
+• Accent Adaptation: In the audiobook by Harlan Ellison, he gives Nimdok and Ellen the German and Southern accents respectively that they had in the video game.

 • Adaptational Angst Upgrade: The radio drama is somehow even more of a downer ending than the book; Ted doesn't even have the smidgen of happiness he got from killing the others, and instead outright resents that he's the victim of AM's hate and not them.